NovikTF/InstaVal/README.md

 # InstaVal
 Valorant fast auto instalocker app *Not bannable (march 2024)*

-I wont be publishing the source code
+I wont be publishing the source code.

 The "InstaVal" is a Python application designed to automate the selection process of agents in Valorant.
-The application utilizes PyQt5 for the graphical user interface (GUI) and pyautogui for simulating mouse clicks.
+Coded in python with ChatGPT.

+ - Installation:

+Download the installer, and follow the instructions in the wizard setup

+ - Usage:

+Launch the application.
+Select your desired agent from the dropdown menu.
+Choose your preferred resolution from the dropdown menu.
+Click the "Confirm" button to confirm your selections.
+Press F1 to toggle auto-clicking functionality on or off.
+Additionally you can press "insert" to "bring the app on top" if it got hidden bahind a different window.

-Features:
+ - Features:

 Agent Selection: The application provides a dropdown menu where the user can select their desired agent from a list of available options, including all agents in the game Valorant.